Camping (American TV series): Casting

 Alongside the initial series announcement, it was reported that Jennifer Garner had been cast in the series' lead role.
 On March 16, 2018, it was announced that David Tennant had joined the main cast in the lead male role.
 A few days later, it was reported that Janicza Bravo, Arturo Del Puerto, Brett Gelman, and Juliette Lewis had been cast as series regulars and that Bridget Everett was joining the series in a recurring capacity.
 That same month, Ione Skye also joined the main cast.
 On May 16, 2018, it was reported that Busy Philipps and Nicole Richie had joined the cast of the series in undisclosed capacity.

 Filming

 Principal photography was expected to begin in the spring of 2018 in Los Angeles.

 Release

 On July 25, 2018, the series held a panel at the Television Critics Association's annual summer press tour featuring executive producer Jenni Konner and cast member Jennifer Garner.
 The following day, a teaser trailer for the series was released.

+The series was subsequently released on Sky Atlantic in the UK.